 Today there are more than 402,000 displaced people in Mali – overwhelmingly women and children – and 5.9 million people in need of life-saving assistance.
 More than 400,000 children have been affected by the closure of schools, primarily due to insecurity.

 Burkina Faso has been known for its peaceful coexistence of religious groups and over 60 different ethnic groups for decades.
 More recently, armed groups have been trying to force division between them in an attempt to stoke violence and gain influence.
 The resulting conflict between communities destabilizes the region and has led to the formation of many local militias which complicate the security landscape.
 Deadly attacks are a near-daily occurrence in the north and east of Burkina Faso and its human toll is surging at a dramatic rate.

-The number of displaced people in Burkina Faso rose ten-fold in 2019 alone, reaching a total of 1.2 million in 2020.
-This year, that number sadly continues to rise.
-It is now the fastest-growing displacement crisis in the world, forcing more than 1.2 million people to flee their homes.
+The number of displaced people in Burkina Faso rose ten-fold in 2019 alone, reaching a total of 1.4 million in 2021.
+Next year, that number will likely continue to rise.
+It is now the fastest-growing displacement crisis in the world, forcing more than 1.4 million people to flee their homes.

 Many people have been forced to leave their homes, some multiple times, to escape violence by armed groups and other opportunists.
 Most of the people who fled the violence are women, children and the elderly.
 To date, approximately 70 health centers have been closed due to insecurity in the region.
 Humanitarian and development workers have been targets and killed indiscriminately in Niger.